Harin329/Haockey/analysis/README.md

 ## Phase Plans
 ### Phase 1 - Data Analysis & Processing
-Feature Engineering - Finding the tightest correlated metrics that indicate a player is about to score many power play goals.
+Feature Engineering - Finding the tightest correlated metrics that indicate a player is about to score many power play goals with ensemble method.
-Clustering - Clustering top players into groups based on identified features to discover pools of potential players worth looking into.
 Schedule Difficulty - Return metric indicating the difficulty of a player's schedule for the upcoming two weeks to narrow down selection.

 ### Phase 2 - Prediction Presentation